-Financial Aid is available for Automotive and Diesel Technology students who qualify.
+Financial Aid is available for Automotive, Diesel, Marine & RV, & HVAC Technology Degree students who qualify.

 Jones Technical Institute, a nonprofit institution, participates in a variety of financial aid programs supported by the U.S. Department of Education.
 The objective of these programs is to provide funds for students who would not otherwise be able to continue with their education.
 Students must meet eligibility requirements in order to participate.